Moesif/moesif-nodejs/README.md

 moesifMiddleware.updateCompany(company, callback);
 ```

-## Update Companies in Batch
-Similar to updateCompany, but used to update a list of companies in one batch.
-Only the `companyId` field is required.
+The `metadata` field can contain any company demographic or other information you want to store.
+Moesif only requires the `companyId` field.

-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Node.js API Reference](https://www.moesif.com/docs/api?javascript--nodejs#update-companies-in-batch).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-a-company).

+### Update Companies in Batch
+To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `updateCompaniesBatch()` function.

 ```javascript
 var moesifMiddleware = moesif(options);